0xWOLAND/LALU/README.md

 **Clarification for jmpn: If the previously used register has a value < 0, then jmpn actls like jmp (it is a 'if not' statement)
 ### Assembler
-- Mult.py converts the instruction program to hex, which is put into the RAM on the left side of the LALU file.
+- Mult.py converts the instruction program to hex
--
+- Put the outputted hex into the RAM input on the left side of the LALU file.